stevedonovan/gentle-intro/src/object-orientation.md

 fields should be structs with their own methods for implementation convenience.
 (The _external_ interface of the struct can be anything you like using suitable traits.)

-A concrete example of 'split borrrowing' will make this clearer.
+A concrete example of 'split borrowing' will make this clearer.
 We have a struct that owns some strings, with a method for borrowing the first string mutably.

 ```rust